sanujsriv/FoTo/README.md

 FoTo is a novel targeted visual topic model which can extract and visualize topics and documents relevant to targeted aspects for focused analysis.

-Link to the paper :- https://aclanthology.org/2024.lrec-main.653/
+Link to the paper:- https://aclanthology.org/2024.lrec-main.653/

 # Preprocessing
 The scripts used for preprocessing the data can be found in the folder "preprocessing".